vekatze/neut/book/src/statements.md

   -1,
 }

-// provide a way to introduce new boxed integer define create-new-boxed-int(x: int) -> boxed-int {
+// provide a way to introduce a new boxed integer define create-new-boxed-int(x: int) -> boxed-int {
   let new-ptr = malloc(8);
   store-int(x, new-ptr);